TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 "...
 Good", Josee yawned, "My Father is a good man, but not the brightest.
 It's a sad thing the stewad wasn't killed much earlier"

-"I, I see", Schulga flinched at Josee's casual cruel remark.
+"I, I see", Schulga flinched at Josee's casual cruelty

 He looked at the rotting corpse of the former steward and couldn't help but frown.